 What do you do about the employee who comes to work sick?
-The coughing and sneezing is not only making everyone else in the workplace cringe and rub sanitizing lotion on their hands, but if everyone catches this virus, how will the work get done?
+The coughing and sneezing are not only making everyone else in the workplace cringe and rub sanitizing lotion on their hands but if everyone catches this virus, how will the work get done?

 It’s Okay to Send a Sick Employee Home